Trodelvy® (sacituzumab govitecan-hziy)

 Real-World Study in mTNBC6

 An ambispective, bicentric cohort study assessed the real-world efficacy and safety of SG in patients with mTNBC treated through the French Early Access Program (May 2021 to January 2023).
-Of the 103 patients enrolled, the median age (range) at baseline was 55 (26-89) y, 80.6% of patients had an Eastern Cooperative Oncology Group performance status of 0 to 1, 64.1% of patients had one to two prior lines of treatment in the advanced setting, and 31.1% of patients were BMPos.
+Of the 103 patients enrolled, the median age (range) at baseline was 55 (26–89) y, 80.6% of patients had an ECOG PS of 0 to 1, 64.1% of patients had 1 to 2 prior lines of treatment in the advanced setting, and 31.1% (n=32) were BMPos.

 Retrospective Cohort Study: ADCs With SRT for BrM7